aragon/aragon-wiki/docs/dev/AragonOS.md

 As an example, the following shows a complete flow for user Root to create a new DAO that has the basic permissions set so a Voting app could manage funds in a Vault app:

 1. Deploy the Kernel
-2. Performing `kernel.instantiate(rootAddress)` creates the following permission under the hood:
+2. Performing `kernel.initialize(rootAddress)` creates the following permission under the hood:
-`createPermission(rootAddress, PERMISSIONS_CREATOR_ROLE, kernelAddress, rootAddress)`
+`createPermission(rootAddress, kernelAddress, PERMISSIONS_CREATOR_ROLE, rootAddress)`
 3. Deploy the Voting app
 4. Make it so that the Voting app can call `createPermission`:
-`createPermission(votingAppAddress, PERMISSIONS_CREATOR_ROLE, kernelAddress, votingAppAddress)`
+`grantPermission(votingAppAddress, PERMISSIONS_CREATOR_ROLE, kernelAddress, votingAppAddress)` (has to be executed by `rootAddress`)
 5. Deploy the Vault app, which has a signature called `transferTokens`
 6. Create a new vote to create the `TRANSFER_TOKENS_ROLE` permission
-`createPermission(votingAppAddress, TRANSFER_TOKENS_ROLE, vaultAppAddress, votingAppAddress)`
+`createPermission(votingAppAddress, vaultAppAddress, TRANSFER_TOKENS_ROLE, votingAppAddress)`
 7. If vote passes, the Voting app can then call `TRANSFER_TOKENS_ROLE` actions, which in this case is just `transferTokens` in the Vault
 8. Votes can be created to transfer funds

-An initial implementation of the explained ACL can be found in [aragon-core’s Kernel](https://github.com/aragon/aragon-core/blob/dev/contracts/kernel/Kernel.sol) file.
+An implementation of the explained ACL can be found in [aragon-core’s Kernel](https://github.com/aragon/aragon-core/blob/dev/contracts/kernel/Kernel.sol) file.

 #### Checking Permissions